Get Early Help for Spinal Stenosis

-More mobility will equall less spinal pressure, which in turn will equal less stenosis.
-Chiropractic adjustments and stretching create more mobility.
+More mobility will equal less spinal pressure, which in turn will equal less stenosis.

 After a thorough exam, a treatment plan will be created to improve your condition.
 This may involve some imaging tests to determine the location and severity of the Spinal Stenosis if these have not been done or haven’t been done for a long time.

-Once the extent of the Stenosis is known, chiropractic therapy will be recommended to build strength and endurance, maintain flexibility and stability, and improve your balance.
+Once the extent of the Stenosis is known, physical therapy will be recommended to build strength and endurance, maintain flexibility and stability, and improve your balance.

 The time is now.
 The earlier you get help the better!